 Help Save Children in Mali

-- 56% of children are engaged in child labor
+- 51% of children are out of school, with 37% engaged in child labor, instead of learning

 - 36% of people live in poverty